newrelic/newrelic-cf/README.md

 5. Enable Access to the Service Broker
 6. Create a Service for each New Relic Account
 7. Bind the Service to your application
+8. (Optional)  Add Proxy configuration
-8. Re-Stage or re push your application
+9. Re-Stage or re push your application

 ##Installation Instructions
 #####1.
 Download the 2 files